 What Do I Do If I’ve Been Hacked?

 Obviously the best solution is to be proactive in avoiding being hacked in the first place, but if your systems are already compromised there are options to recover.
 First, shut down immediately if you don’t know where the breach took place and you don’t have a trained IT professional available to resolve your issue.
 Next, due the best you can to pinpoint where the breach took place and ensure that you have a way to combat the attack before you bring systems back online.
 Finally, if you don’t know what to do, contact an IT professional before bringing systems back up.
 While it may be financially damaging to have systems down, if you continue to run your systems during a compromise you are putting your company and the private information of itself and its clients at risk.
 It’s just not worth it.

 Due to the fact that a server crash is so detrimental to a business, it’s important to ensure that you have a reliable IT team managing your server in the event of a compromise or crash.
 TVG Consulting is here to assist you in managing your servers efficiently so that you can experience minimal downtime and have the best options available in protecting your servers from compromise.
-TVG Consulting offers server maintenance services in Los Angeles and surrounding areas.
+TVG Consulting offers server maintenance services ans Los Angeles IT Support.
 Contact TVG Consulting today to discuss the future of yourself and your business with IT solutions that work.